 What is pressure?

-Pressure is generally defined as a force that acts uniformly over a specified area.
+Generally speaking, pressure is defined as a force that acts uniformly over a specified area.
 When you press the button on a doorbell, for example, the pressure of your fingertip applies a physical force that triggers an electric actuation switch inside the doorbell, which then sends a signal to chime.
 In industrial applications, the force that is applied over an area is usually a gas or liquid, but it can also be a solid.

 Why do we measure pressure?

-Monitoring pressure is an essential part of modern society.
-Across the globe, countless pressure sensors and gauges are constantly providing pressure readings in refineries, manufacturing facilities, homes, and vehicles.
-This is done to ensure that the pressure is within acceptable bounds and, if not, to alert operators to rectify the situation.
+Pressure measuring and monitoring is an essential part of modern industrial processes.
+Across the globe, countless pressure sensors, gauges, and transmitters provide pressure readings in refineries, manufacturing facilities, laboratories, airplanes, homes, and cars.
+This is done to ensure that the pressure is within acceptable bounds and, if not, to alert operators or users to rectify the situation.

 What is absolute pressure, and how does that compare to gauge pressure?